cognitivetech/ollama-ebook-summary/summaries/Attachment-Disturbances-Adults.md

 **Stages of Mentalization Development**

-1. Contingent responsiveness: newborn discovers caregiver's responsiveness is contingent on their actions.
+1. **Contingent responsiveness**: newborn discovers caregiver's responsiveness is contingent on their actions.
-2. Representation of self as an active agent: infant develops a sense of self as a cause of caregiver's reactions.
+2. **Representation of self as an active agent**: infant develops a sense of self as a cause of caregiver's reactions.
-3. Contingent mirroring: caregiver signals that they are expressing the child's emotions, not their own.
+3. **Contingent mirroring**: caregiver signals that they are expressing the child's emotions, not their own.
-4. Internalization of empathic expression: child develops secondary representation of emotional state with caregiver's empathic face as signifier and their own emotional arousal as signified.
+4. **Internalization of empathic expression**: child develops secondary representation of emotional state with caregiver's empathic face as signifier and their own emotional arousal as signified.
-5. Emergence of second-order representations: child can reflect on emotions, beliefs, wishes, and needs.
+5. **Emergence of second-order representations**: child can reflect on emotions, beliefs, wishes, and needs.
-6. Mentalization occurs: child integrates various modes to arrive at mentalization, or reflective mode.
+6. **Mentalization occurs**: child integrates various modes to arrive at mentalization, or reflective mode.

 **Mentalization in Therapy**